stungeye/Tic-Tac-Toe-LLM-Tournament/README.md

-# TicTacToe AI Tournament
+# Tic-Tac-Toe LLM Tournament

-A TypeScript system that runs tournaments between different OpenAI language models playing tic-tac-toe against each other.
+A CLI tool written in Typescript that runs tournaments between different OpenAI language models playing tic-tac-toe against each other.
 Features support for both traditional chat completions and the new responses API (reasoning models).

 ## Features